Skip to main content

 }

-Geometry — Regular PolygonsAll interior angles of a regular polygon are equal to 180° − (360°/n).
-A polygon is convex when all interior angles are less than 180° — satisfied by all regular polygons.
+Geometry — Regular PolygonsAll interior angles of a regular polygon are equal to 180° − (360° ÷ n).
+A polygon is convex when all interior angles are less than 180° — a condition satisfied by all regular polygons with n ≥ 3.
+The relationship between n, interior angle, exterior angle, and perimeter is the classic set of regular polygon formulas from IM1 geometry.